sco1/sco1/README.md

 I'm a Boston-based Aerospace Engineer focused on test & evaluation.

 ### Programming Interests
 * Data collection, postprocessing, and visualization
 * CLI and GUI tooling
 * Code quality
 * Software testing

+I also find joy in making hilarious things like:
+* [randomly-change-self](https://github.com/sco1/randomly-change-self) - Change all instances of "self" to "this" in one randomly chosen scope
+* [pytest-pahrametahrize](https://github.com/sco1/pytest-pahrametahrize) - Parametrize your tests with a Boston accent
+* [brie-commit](https://github.com/sco1/brie-commit) - A collection of cheesy pre-commit hooks